Athos1972/PoLZy/TechSpec/3_Backend_app.md

 #### Add Insurance Object
 * Triggered by an Activity of type `AddInsuranceObject`
-* Creates an Insurance Object instance
+* Creates an Insured Person or Insured Object instance
-* Adds the created Insurance Object to the specified Policy instance
+* Adds the created instance to the specified Policy instance

 #### Add Partner
 * Triggered by an Activity of type `AddPartner`
 * Get the Partner from DB
 * Creates a Partner instance if the Partner is not found
-* Adds the Partner to the specified Policy or Insurance Object
+* Adds the Partner to the specified Policy or Insured Person instance